Emtricitabine Side Effects

 15. Lim SG, Ng TM, Kung N, et al. "A Double-blind Placebo-Controlled Study of Emtricitabine in Chronic Hepatitis B." Arch Intern Med 166 (2006): 49-56

-Not all side effects for emtricitabine may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of emtricitabine may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about emtricitabine